-IPA's Primary Care Physicians have a limited right to request a patient be assigned to a new Primary Care Physician.
-A provider may request to have a patient moved to the care of another provider due to the following behaviors:
+IPA Providers have a limited right to request a customer be assigned to a new Primary Care Physician.
+Such requests cannot be based solely on the filing of a grievance, appeal or the request for a secondary review or other action by the customer.
+A provider may request to have a customer moved to the care of another provider due to the following behaviors:

-- Fraudulent use of services or benefits - The patient is disruptive, unruly, threatening, or uncooperative to the extent that patient seriously impairs IPA's or the provider's ability to provide services to the patient or to obtain new patients and the aforementioned behavior is not caused by a physical or behavioral health condition. - Threats of physical harm to a provider and/or office staff. - Non-payment of required copayment for services rendered. - Receipt of prescription medications or health services in a quantity or manner, which is not medically beneficial or not medically necessary. - Repeated refusal to comply with office procedures essential to the functioning of the provider's practice or to accessing benefits under the managed care plan. - The patient is steadfastly refusing to comply with managed care restrictions (e.g., repeatedly using the emergency room in combination with refusing to allow the managed care organization to coordinate treatment of the underlying medical condition).
+- Fraudulent use of services or benefits. - The customer is disruptive, unruly, threatening, or uncooperative to the extent that customer seriously impairs Cigna's or the provider's ability to provide services to the customer or to obtain new customers and the aforementioned behavior is not caused by a physical or Behavioral Health condition. - Threats of physical harm to a provider and/or office staff. - Non-payment of required copayment for services rendered. - Receipt of prescription medications or health services in a quantity or manner which is not medically beneficial or not medically necessary. - Repeated refusal to comply with office procedures essential to the functioning of the provider's practice or to accessing benefits under the managed care plan.